wayneworkman/sines/sample_data/generate_synthetic_timeseries/README.md

 ```

 ## Notes
-- This utility is designed to produce synthetic data for testing purposes and is not based on actual sunspot or other observational data.
+- This utility is designed to produce synthetic data for testing purposes and is not based on actual or other observational data.
 - The script can be adapted to generate various types of time series data by adjusting the parameters.

 ## License